Our most frequently asked questions:

 When you win a title your dog will have the initials placed after their registered name.
 UKA will issue the relevant certificate for each achievement gained.
 You must notify the UKA office of any title gained.
 Titles are available in both programmes.

 UKA Nationals is a week long show in the summer with the chance to compete in the National finals and the Grand Finals runs at the end of the year.
-For further details on the qualification process for available heats click here.

 The Grand Finals is held at the end of the competition year and has 9 finals, catering for all levels, over the weekend.
 Throughout the year at UK Agility shows there are many qualification heats for these different finals.